kamlesh2019/ForestFirePrediction/README.md

 Following questions are analyzed:

 Which state is the moste fire prone?
-How does the evolution look like and is there a trend?
-Are there seasonal fluctuations? / Wildfires have to occure much more often in summer, haven't they?
 Can we predict the size / area of a fire?

 #Results